mdurmus/weather-checker/README.md

 <li>Next select your region.</li>
 <li>Click on the Create App button.</li>
 <li>Click on the Settings Tab and scroll down to Config Vars.</li>
-<li>Click Reveal Config Vars and enter port into the Key box and 8000 into the Value box and click the Add button.</li>
+<li>Click Reveal Config Vars and enter PORT into the Key box and 8000 into the Value box and click the Add button.</li>
-<li>Input CREDS and the content of your Google Sheet API creds file as another config var and click add.</li>
-<li>In the next Key box enter OXFORD_API_APP_ID and add your unique ID to the value box.</li>
-<li>In the next Key box enter OXFORD_API_APP_KEY and add your unique key to the value box.</li>
+<li>I added the key I created for the Openweather api with the name API_KEY.</li>
+<li>I stored the password of my account with a variable called MAIL_PASS to be able to send mail.</li>
 <li>Next, scroll down to the Buildpack section click Add Buildpack select Python and click Save Changes</li>
 <li>Repeat step 11 to add node.js.
 Note: The Buildpacks must be in the correct order.
 If not click and drag them to move into the correct order.</li>
 <li>Scroll to the top of the page and choose the Deploy tab.</li>